The catechins are responsible for this benefit

 The consumption of green tea increases considerably among the population, due to its known beneficial properties for the organism and its multiple health effects for health.

-Apparently, this healing beverage also possesses a potent diuretic action, important for eliminating toxins.
+This healing beverage also possesses a potent diuretic action, necessary for eliminating toxins.

-Several studies have shown the great properties of its antioxidant components, prevailing in different areas of cosmetic, natural or pharmacological health.
+Several studies have shown the excellent properties of its antioxidant components, prevailing in different areas of cosmetic, natural or pharmacological health.

-Thus, according to the expert Francisco Rodríguez, “tea is an ally of health because it contains nutrients that help cope better with old age and attenuate the impact of certain diseases; In addition, it is ideal as a vitamin supplement, “he adds.
+Thus, according to the expert Francisco Rodríguez, “tea is an ally of health because it contains nutrients that help cope better with old age and attenuate the impact of certain diseases; Also, it is ideal as a vitamin supplement, “he adds.

-One of its great advantages lies in its production process, which differs from that of black tea because green tea does not go through the fermentation process, therefore, it conserves more and better its vitamins and polyphenols.
+One of its significant advantages lies in its production process, which differs from that of black tea because green tea does not go through the fermentation process.
+Therefore, it conserves more and better its vitamins and polyphenols.

 Do you want to know how it works?